Optimal control of a kinetic model describing social interactions on a graph: Abstract

 \section{Abstract}

-In this paper we introduce the optimal control of a kinetic model describing agents who migrate on a graph and interact within its nodes exchanging a physical quantity.
-As a prototype model, we consider the spread of an infectious disease on a graph, so that the exchanged quantity is the viral-load.
-The control, exerted on both the mobility and on the interactions separately, aims at minimising the average macroscopic viral-load.
-We prove that minimising the average viral-load weighted by the mass in each node is the most effective and convenient strategy.
-We consider two different interactions: in the first one the infection (gain) and the healing (loss) processes happen within the same interaction, while in the second case the infection and healing result from two different processes.
-With the appropriate controls, we prove that in the first case it is possible to stop the increase of the disease, but paying a very high cost in terms of control, while in the second case it is possible to eradicate the disease.
-We test numerically the role of each intervention and the interplay between the mobility and the interaction control strategies in each model.
+In this paper, we investigate the optimal control of a kinetic model describing agents that migrate across a graph and interact within its nodes by exchanging a physical quantity.
+As a prototype application, we focus on the spread of an infectious disease on a graph, where the exchanged quantity corresponds to the viral load.
+The control is applied separately to both microscopic mechanisms, the mobility mechanisms and the interaction dynamics respectively, with the objective of minimizing the average viral load across the system.

+By analyzing the macroscopic equations derived from the kinetic model, we demonstrate that the most effective and efficient strategy is to minimize the average viral load weighted by the mass (i.e., agent density) at each node.
+We explore this approach under two distinct interaction models: in the first, infection (gain) and healing (loss) occur within the same interaction; in the second, infection and healing are modeled as two separate, independent processes.

+For the first model, we show that it is possible to halt the progression of the disease, albeit at a very high control cost.
+In contrast, the second model allows for the complete eradication of the disease with a more moderate control effort.
+Numerical simulations illustrate the role of each type of intervention and the interplay between mobility and interaction control strategies in both models.